vivekvashisht04/OnboardAutomator/README.md

     HR Team
     ```
 - **Verification:** Checked the Logic Apps run history for successful execution and received the welcome email with the expected details.
+    ```
+    Dear John Doe,

+    Welcome to our team!
+We are excited to have you on board.

+    Here are your access details: -

+    Username: john.doe@vivekvash1507gmail.onmicrosoft.com
+    Temporary Password: abc

+    Please make sure to update your password upon first login.
+If you have any questions or need further assistance, feel free to reach out to the IT department.

+    Best regards ,
+    XYZ Organization

+    ```

 ## Conclusion
 The project successfully automated the onboarding process, showcasing skills in Azure Logic Apps, Azure AD, and Azure Resource Manager.